yiisoft/yii2-codeception/README.md

 Codeception Extension for Yii 2
 ===============================

+## This package is deprecated

-> Warning: this package is deprecated.
+This package is deprecated.
 All the features were intergrated into Codeception Yii2 module.
 Refer to [official documentation](http://codeception.com/for/yii).

+---

 This extension provides [Codeception](http://codeception.com/) integration for the [Yii framework 2.0](http://www.yiiframework.com).